JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/logistic.md

 #### Parameter Confidence Intervals

 Here we check the coverage of the 95% confidence interval for each of the three parameters in this model across 1000 simulated iterations using [`check_univariate_parameter_coverage`](@ref).
 For a sufficiently regular likelihood, we would expect coverage to be approximately 0.95; a (default 95%) confidence interval using [HypothesisTests.jl](https://juliastats.org/HypothesisTests.jl/stable/) is provided to quantify the uncertainty in the simulated estimate.
-This is a scenario where using a larger number of worker processes than the three we started in [Initial Setup](@ref) would be useful, as we can distribute each simulation iteration across these workers.
+This is a scenario where using a larger number of worker processes than the three we started in [Logistic Initial Setup](@ref) would be useful, as we can distribute each simulation iteration across these workers.

 ```julia
 opt_settings = create_OptimizationSettings(solve_kwargs=(maxtime=5, xtol_rel=1e-12))